Local Reinforcement Learning with Action-Conditioned Root Mean Squared Q-Functions: Discussion

 \section{Discussion}

 Previous studies on biologically plausible learning have largely focused on the search for a biologically plausible mechanism for performing gradient updates.
-As we approach the era of AIs with agentic learning and experience, we argue that a biologically plausible learning environment can be equally meaningful in guiding us towards understanding the mystery behind how biological brains learn.
-Reward-centric environments provide a biologically grounded environment that aligns with the evolutionary role of survival signals and behavioral shaping through positive or negative reinforcement.
+As we approach the era of experience, we argue that a biologically plausible paradigm for learning can be equally meaningful to guide us towards the mystery behind how biological brains learn.
+Reward-centric environments provide a biologically grounded paradigm, aligning with the evolutionary role of survival signals and behavioral shaping through positive or negative reinforcement.
 The structure of such environments mirrors the ecological settings in which animals adaptively refine behavior through trial-and-error interactions, suggesting that learning systems shaped by rewards may naturally emerge in both artificial and biological agents.
-Additionally, temporal difference methods are ideal candidates as there exist evidence showing that biological neurons learn through temporal difference, with hormones conveying the prediction error as a source of the learning signal to independent neurons~\citep{schultz1997neural, bayer2005midbrain}.
-On the other hand, reinforcement learning has largely focused on learning through interactions with an agent’s surrounding environment and maximizing its rewards through centralized value estimation.
-Yet, increasing neuroscientific evidence has shown that neurons make decentralized, independent value estimations~\citep{tsutsui2016dynamic, knutson2005distributed}.
-Few studies in the RL community have investigated whether this biological phenomenon has practical implications.
-ARQ is an effort towards this direction, as each cell in our network can be seen as a decentralized value estimator.
+Additionally, temporal difference methods are an ideal candidate.
+It has been shown that biological neurons learn through temporal difference, with hormones conveying the prediction error as a source of learning signal to independent neurons \citep{schultz1997neural, bayer2005midbrain}.
+On the other hand, reinforcement learning has largely focused on learning through interactions with an agent’s surrounding environment, and maximizing its rewards through centralized value estimation.
+Yet, increasing neuroscientific evidence has shown that neurons make decentralized, independent value estimations \citep{tsutsui2016dynamic, knutson2005distributed}.
+Few work in the RL community has investigated whether this biological phenomenon has practical implications.
+ARQ is an effort towards this direction as each cell in our network can be seen as a decentralized value estimator.